 We are excited for this year’s lecture series, “Faith and Doubt,” and hope you will join us as this stimulating and challenging discussion unfolds.

-Please view the program for a complete list of this year’s lectures, and join us for the third lecture in our series:
+Please view the program for a complete list of this year’s lectures, and join us for the sixth lecture in our series:

 Wednesday, March 2, 2016, 5 p.m.

 Professor C. Stephen Evans delivered a thoughtful and clear lecture on Kierkegaard’s philosophy of faith, and on the often missed distinction between doubt and uncertainty, and for this we want to offer him our thanks.
 He has given us much to consider as we head into our winter break.
 Video of his talk is available here.

 Our thanks to Professor Charles Kimball, who delivered a lecture on the future of Islam, particularly in the Middle East.
 Although many of these Muslim majority nations are involved in strife–internal, external, or both–Prof. Kimball provided reasons to believe that the future of Islam is very hopeful, and that it is capable of playing an enormously important and positive role on the world stage, as it has since its founding.
 Video of his talk can be viewed here.